1902-feb04-java/training-code/5-devops/notes.md

 - @Id: maps a property in an entity as a primary key in the database
 - @Column: maps a property in an entity as a column in the database
 - @JoinColumn: maps a property in an entity as a foreign key in the database
-- Multiplicity
-  - @OneToOne
-  - @OneToMany: used on parent relation
-  - @ManyToOne: used on child relation
-  - @ManyToMany

 ```java
 //Student.java